Stacktape

 1. Log in to your AWS account

-Login to your AWS user account using this link.
+Log in to your AWS account here.

 2. Navigate to My Security Credentials